KeychainMDIP/kc/doc/deployment_guide.md

 1. Create a `mdip` user account for MDIP:
     - Note the `uid` and `gid` numerical values returned by the `id` command.
-    - Grant `sudo` privileges for admin convenience.
+    - Optionally grant `sudo` privileges for admin convenience.

 1. Create a data mount or provision space on existing mounts:
     - Sufficient disk space allocated should be 80Gb+.